mousepawmedia/devdocs/network/source/network/harbormaster_jenkins.rst

 * Push to repositories without an accepted Revision.

-..
-NOTE:: We do not accept requests to become a Repository Master, so don't ask.
+..  note:: We do not accept requests to become a Repository Master, so don't ask.

 .. _harbormasterjenkins_jenkins: